-NQO1 is also involved in cellular defense against oxidative stress, reduction of CoQ, and reduction of vitamin K. In the reduction (chemistry meaning, think redox reaction) of Vitamin K, NQO1 is mostly involved in turning K3 into the form that is active in blood clotting and bone building[ref].
+NQO1 is also involved in cellular defense against oxidative stress, as well as the conversion of CoQ10 and conversion of vitamin K. In the reduction (chemistry meaning, think redox reaction) of Vitamin K, NQO1 is mostly involved in turning vitamin K3 into the form that is active in blood clotting and bone building[ref].

 More to read: